 It is recommended to avoid wedding dresses that come with clingy or unconstructed silhouettes, spaghetti straps, A-lines that start at the chest, sheath gowns, pleated fabrics or dresses that are too loose.

 If you are tall, you can successfully wear halter tops, open necklines and backs, plunging V-necks, mermaid or trumpet dresses, bias-cut or sheath silhouettes, ball gowns, and A-line dresses with a defined waist.

 One style to be avoided is the princess dress.

 Petite brides should go for simple wedding dresses that don`t include too much embellishments.
 The best options are halter tops, cowl necklines, sweetheart necklines mermaid or trumpet with raised waistline, A-lines, empire waists, princess gowns, soft-drape Greek-inspired style, sheath silhouettes, and eye-catching necklines.

-Don`t choose ball gowns, high collars, overwhelming necklines, and dropped-waist silhouettes.
+One of the best fashion tips for petite women is to avoid ball gowns, high collars, overwhelming necklines, and dropped-waist silhouettes.